 For businesses with relatively small and immediate financing needs, short-term loans can be a lifesaver.
 These loans work similarly to traditional term loans, but cover amounts in the $2,500 to $250,000 range with terms of between three and 18 months.
-Short-term loan providers can often get you cash in hand in as little as a single day, allowing you to make rent, cover payroll, or meet other immediate overhead expenses even when sales are slow and cash is tight.
+Short-term loan providers can often get you to cash-in-hand in as little as a single day, allowing you to make rent, cover payroll, or meet other immediate overhead expenses even when sales are slow and cash is tight.

 To be eligible for short-term financing, you might need stats similar to these:

-Other than a business credit card, you’d be hard pressed to find a more flexible funding source than a business line of credit.
+Other than a business credit card, you’d be hard-pressed to find a more flexible funding source than a business line of credit.
 With these replenishing resources, lenders give business owners access to a predetermined amount of funds, from which they can draw down whenever they want, and in whatever amount they need.
 You’ll only need to repay the funds you use, plus interest.
-Use your line of credit to cover unexpected expenses, payroll, general working capital, or to take advantage of sudden opportunities.
+You can use your line of credit to cover unexpected expenses, payroll, general working capital, or to take advantage of sudden opportunities.

 If you’re interested in applying for a business line of credit, your lender might be looking for stats like these:

 In reality, the role of the SBA in the SBA loan model is to guarantee a percentage of the loan on behalf of the borrower—meaning if you default on your loan, the SBA promises the lender that it will cover the cost up to a certain amount.
-(But the loans are financed by banks or other lending institutions, not by the SBA itself.)
+The loans themselves, however, are financed by banks or other lending institutions, not by the SBA.

 The SBA offers a variety of loan programs to suit a variety of different business demographics and needs, but the most common is the SBA 7(a) loan, which provides business owners with basic working capital.